KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 * Buff duration ends around 5 seconds after Burst animation.

 **Significance:**
-Keqing's A4 is often misunderstood because the buff duration starts at the beginning of her burst animation, and therefore only lasts 5 seconds after as her burst animation is 3 seconds long.
+Keqing's A4 is often misunderstood because the buff duration starts at the beginning of her Burst animation, and therefore only lasts 5 seconds after as her Burst animation is 3 seconds long.

 ## Constellation Mechanics